Cognitive Behavioral Therapy for Persistent Psychosis

 - reducing the symptoms of schizophrenia spectrum disorders,

 - promoting recovery,

 - decreasing the duration of hospital stays, should re-hospitalization be required.

 However, despite its effectiveness, CBT-p is not routinely used in mental health practice sites in the United States.
 CBT-p requires specialized training and few clinicians have been trained in the practice, creating a barrier to its widespread use.

 The BeST Center is engaging with national and international experts to implement this BeST practice.

 The Thought Record, a newsletter for those using a range of CBT-p Interventions

-Please click here to read the first edition of The Thought Record, the BeST Center's newsletter for the ever-growing number of professionals using Cognitive Behavioral Therapy for Persistent Psychosis and High-Yield Cognitive Behavioral techniques for Psychosis to improve the lives of people affected by schizophrenia spectrum disorders.
+Please click here to read The Thought Record, the BeST Center's newsletter for the ever-growing number of professionals using Cognitive Behavioral Therapy for Persistent Psychosis (CBT-p) and Cognitive Behavioral techniques for Psychosis (CBt-p) to improve the lives of people affected by schizophrenia spectrum disorders.